dwyl/learn-tape/front-end-with-tape.md

 Generally it would be nice to only use one testing framework rather than using separate front end and back end testing frameworks.
-It means you don't have to flit between different syntaxes for tests, and that you don't have to bloat your dev dependencies.
+It means you don't have to flit between different syntaxes for tests, and that you don't have to bloat your `devDependencies`.

 ## What?